On this page, we will answer some of the most frequently asked questions regarding Emergency Medical Technician training courses.

-A. Placements will take place at the end of the course period and will be divided into minimum of 4 X 10hr shifts or 5 x 8hr shifts (depending on station shfit pattern) on one of Medicall's fleet of ambulances based strategically across the country including in Dublin, Cork, Mayo, Kilkenny, Donegal, Kerry, Westmeath, Limerick and Galway.
+A. Placements will take place at the end of the course period and will be divided into minimum of 4 X 10hr shifts or 5 x 8hr shifts (depending on station shfit pattern) on one of Medicall's fleet of ambulances based strategically across the country including in Dublin, Cork, Mayo, Kilkenny, Sligo, Kerry, Westmeath, Limerick and Galway.
 Arrangements for placements are flexible and we try to facilitate students as far as we possibly can.

 Importantly, Medicall Training is the only private Training Institute who can guarantee quality placements on our own fleet of very active ambulances.
 You will not be "out-sourced" to third party service providers during your time with us.
 Nor will you be sitting around waiting for calls or cleaning ambulances!
 Students will have ample opportunity to observe patient treatment and interactions in a full range of medical and trauma related conditions during the course of their placements - you won't be bored!

 As an added bonus for our EMT Students, we offer an additional forty hour block of placements, at no additional cost, in order to allow students gain more experience.

 Before you sign-up for this Course with any other Training Institute ask them where, and with whom, you will be doing your placements.
 Then call us.............!!

 Q. Are there any pre-requisites to do this course?